Focaccia: Other variants

+In the Apulia region, southern Italy, focaccia pugliese ('Puglian focaccia') incorporates potatoes in the dough, and is topped with tomatoes, olives, and fresh herbs, often oregano.

 In South Tyrol and the Austrian village of Krimml, Osterfochaz (locally Fochiz) is a traditional Easter gift from godparents to their godchildren.
-It is made slightly thinner in the centre so that dyed eggs can be placed there.
+It is made slightly thinner in the centre so that dyed eggs may be placed there.